 4.3 Mid Year Progress Report

 Each calendar year at the RTF’s June meeting a mid-year programming effort occurs in which staff reviews the current work plan and budget expenditures and provides a comparison between planned allocations and actual allocations.
 This information is presented to the Operations Subcommittee and to the RTF to provide a sense of what has been allocated so far and what is likely to be spent by the end of the year.
 If budget dollars are required to move across categories, or work plan items have been changed or removed, that information is presented in detail as well.
-Although a formal adoption of the mid-year programming effort is not required, any proposed changes in funding allocations are still brought before the Operations Subcommittee for approval prior to any changes being made.
+Proposed changes in funding allocations are brought before the Operations Subcommittee and the RTF for approval prior to any changes being made.
+RTF staff will seek approval from the Council if changes in allocation are thought to be significant.

 4.4 Business and Work Plan Development Schedule